-A: At scheduled color-ups, chips will be raced off starting in seat 1, with a maximum of one chip awarded to a player.
+A: At scheduled color-ups, chips will be raced off starting in seat 1 in a dealt event and starting from the dealer in a self-dealt event, with a maximum of one chip awarded to a player.
 Players can't be raced out of play: a player losing his or her last chip(s) in a race will get 1 chip of the lowest denomination still in play.